 As a company we are most ‘at home’ producing work that is both contemporary and challenging to cultural concepts and conventions.
 This makes many of our performances a bit intentionally edgy in order to achieve an honest emotional response from our audiences, and maybe a bit of pondering.
 Performance art can be a very useful tool for highlighting the absurd world that surrounds us, which is all too often invisible by the nature of its saturating presence.
 Currently the company spends a great deal of time doing soundscape commission work for all sorts of clients, developing new ideas, new technologies and concepts.
 The website commissions page shows off a lot of recent work.

-Meanwhile since 2008 Nick has been developing the ever growing sales side of his business, and has become a well respected world leader in the area of design and sales of small PA systems…get your PA’s and remote control MP3 players here !Visit Nick's Props Page ››
+Meanwhile since 2008 Nick has been developing the ever growing sales side of his business, and has become a well respected world leader in the area of design and sales of small PA system...get your PA's and Q Thing here!Visit Nick's Props Page ››